-Nonetheless, psychosocial, behavioral, and peer-support interventions may provide many important benefits for patients beyond strictly opioid-related outcomes, such as reducing suicide risk, improving self-confidence, self-advocacy, general quality of life, and improvements in legal, interpersonal, and occupational functioning.^{9,69}
+Nonetheless, psychosocial, behavioral, and peer-support interventions may provide many important benefits for patients beyond strictly opioid-related outcomes, such as reducing suicide risk, improving self-confidence, self-advocacy, general quality of life, and improvements in legal, interpersonal, and occupational functioning.

-Drug testing
+Toxicology testing

-In the context of OUD, drug testing is intended to be used as a tool to support recovery and improve medication safety; it should not be used as a coercive tool to dismiss patients from practice or to reduce access to MOUD.70 When the right test is selected for the right person at the right time, drug tests can help clinicians:70
+In the context of OUD, toxicology testing is intended to be used as a tool to support recovery and improve medication safety; it should not be used as a coercive tool to dismiss patients from practice or to reduce access to MOUD.
+When the right test is selected for the right person at the right time, toxicology testing can help clinicians:

-- explore denial, motivation, and actual substance use behaviors that patients exhibit - monitor patients for adherence and/or diversion - make therapeutic decisions when drug testing results contradict a patients self-reported use - reinforce abstinence from non-prescribed substances - improve patient outcomes
+- · explore denial, motivation, and actual substance use behaviors that patients exhibit - monitor patients for adherence and/or diversion - · make therapeutic decisions when toxicology testing results contradict a patients self-reported use - reinforce abstinence from non-prescribed substances - improve patient outcomes management of OUD is currently based primarily on expert consensus as articulated in various guidelines.

-Drug testing results are intended to answer a very narrow question for clinicians: whether a certain substance was detected in the patient's sample.
-The evidence to support drug testing in the management of OUD is currently based primarily on expert consensus as articulated in various guidelines.^{36,70,71}
+Toxicology testing results are intended to answer a very narrow question for clinicians: whether a certain substance was detected in the patient's sample.
+The evidence to support toxicology testing in the

-Drug testing is recommended as part of the patient's initial assessment, when starting medication treatment, weekly during the initial phase, and monthly when the patient is stable.
+Toxicology testing is recommended as part of the patient's initial assessment, when starting medication treatment, weekly during the initial phase, and monthly when the patient is stable.
 Experts recommend that the tests be conducted at random.
-There are many factors that the clinician should consider:70
+There are many factors that the clinician should consider: